jonathangjertsen/Proposition/README.md

 ## Status

-Most core functionality is complete.
-The plan is to fix issue #1 and issue #3, then release it on packagist.
+Most core functionality and documentation is complete.
+The plan is to fix issue #1 and issue #3, make some PHPUnit tests which test it with itself, then release it on packagist.

-So contributors are welcome!
+Contributors are welcome!